phultquist/frame/docs/autoconnect.md

 `https://patrick.today/frame/set/?ip=<LOCAL IP ADDRESS>&frameId=<FRAME ID>`

-It knows its local ip address, and the Frame ID is standard in each frame.
+It knows its local ip address, and the Frame ID is set in `secrets.py`.

 ## From your Phone